20/20 (American TV program)

 20/20 (stylized as 20^{20}) is an American television newsmagazine that has been broadcast on ABC since June 6, 1978.
-Created by ABC News executive Roone Arledge, the program was designed similarly to CBS's 60 Minutes in that it features in-depth story packages, although it focuses more on human interest stories than international and political subjects.
+Created by ABC News executive Roone Arledge, the program was designed as a counterpart to CBS's 60 Minutes in that it features in-depth story packages, although it focuses more on human interest stories.
 The program's name derives from the "20/20" measurement of visual acuity.

-The two-hour-long program has been a staple on Friday evenings (currently airing at 9:00 p.m.
-Eastern Time Zone [ET]) for much of the time since it moved to that timeslot from Thursdays in September 1987, though special editions of the program occasionally air on other nights.
-For most of its history, it was led into by ABC's two-hour TGIF block of sitcoms.
+The two-hour program has been airing at 9:00 p.m ET for much of the time since it moved to that timeslot from Thursdays in September 1987, though special editions of the program occasionally air on other nights.
+For most of its history, it was preceded by ABC's two-hour TGIF block of sitcoms.

-Since 2019, it has shifted to a two-hour format highlighting true crime stories and celebrity scandals rather than the traditional investigative journalism associated with newsmagazines, following the same programming direction as CBS's 48 Hours and same-night competitor Dateline NBC.
+In 2019, it shifted to a two-hour format highlighting true crime stories and celebrity scandals rather than the traditional investigative journalism associated with newsmagazines, following the same programming direction as CBS's 48 Hours and same-night competitor Dateline NBC.
 Special edition episodes, however, cover a wide range of topics.